Many young people provide care for another person, often a parent or brother or sister.

 Where can I get help & advice?

 Sometimes young carers can face extra pressures and struggle to look after themselves, but it is important to take the time to look after your own wellbeing.
-There is an online wellness plan document that can offer support.
+The Children’s Society has resources, information and activities for young people.

 Carers Bucks has a dedicated area for young carers with lots of advice and information.